Editor's Note: This chapter title formerly read "Alarm Systems" but was renamed 8-10-1993 by Ord. No. 3366, § 1.

 - ALARM SYSTEM

 - Any mechanical or electrical device that is arranged, designed or used to signal the occurrence in the Township of Teaneck of a burglary, robbery, other criminal offense or medical emergency requiring urgent attention and to which police or emergency medical personnel are expected to respond.
-"Alarm systems" include those through which the Police Department personnel are notified directly of such signals through automatic recording devices or are notified indirectly by way of third persons who monitor the alarm systems and who report such signals to the Police Department.
-"Alarm systems" also include those designed to register a signal which is so audible, visible or in other ways perceptible outside a protected building, structure or facility as to notify persons in the neighborhood beyond the zoning lot where the signal is located, who may in turn notify the Police Department of the signal.
+"Alarm system" includes those through which the Police Department personnel are notified directly of such signals through automatic recording devices or are notified indirectly by way of third persons who monitor the alarm systems and who report such signals to the Police Department.
+"Alarm system" also includes those designed to register a signal which is so audible, visible or in other ways perceptible outside a protected building, structure or facility as to notify persons in the neighborhood beyond the zoning lot where the signal is located, who may in turn notify the Police Department of the signal.
 Excluded, however, from this definition of "alarm system" are devices which are not designed or used to register alarms that are audible, visible or perceptible outside of the protected building, structure, facility or enclosed area or auxiliary devices installed by telephone companies to protect telephone systems from damage or disruption of service.
-A "proprietary system," defined as an alarm system installed and used to alert or signal persons within the premises in which the alarm system is located of an attempted unauthorized intrusion or holdup attempt and not transmitting such signal to police headquarters, is excluded from the provisions of this chapter.
+A proprietary system, defined as an alarm system installed and used to alert or signal persons within the premises in which the alarm system is located of an attempted unauthorized intrusion or holdup attempt and not transmitting such signal to police headquarters, is excluded from the provisions of this chapter.

 - ALARM USER

 - Any person on whose premises an alarm system is maintained within the Township, except for alarm systems on motor vehicles or proprietary systems.
-If, however, an alarm system on a motor vehicle is connected with an alarm system of a building, structure, facility or enclosed area, other than a proprietary system, then the person using such system is an "alarm user."
+If, however, an alarm system on a motor vehicle is connected with an alarm system of a building, structure, facility or enclosed area, other than a proprietary system, then the person using such system is an alarm user.

 - AUDIBLE ALARM